githubao/xiao-fluent-python/README.md

 ## prologue

-- the python data model
+1. the python data model

 ## data structures

-- an array of sequences
+2. an array of sequences
-- dictionaries and sets
+3. dictionaries and sets
-- text versus bytes
+4. text versus bytes

 ## functions as objects

-- first-class functions
+5. first-class functions
-- design patterns with first-class functions
+6. design patterns with first-class functions
-- function decorators and closures
+7. function decorators and closures

 ## object-oriented idioms

-- object references, mutability and recycling
+8. object references, mutability and recycling
-- a pythonic object
+9. a pythonic object
-- sequence hacking, hashing and slicing
+10. sequence hacking, hashing and slicing
-- interfaces: from protocols to abcs
+11. interfaces: from protocols to abcs
-- inheritance: for good or for worse
+12. inheritance: for good or for worse
-- operator overloading: doing it right
+13. operator overloading: doing it right

+## control flow

+14. iterables, iterators and generators
+15. context managers and else blocks
+16. coroutines
+17. concurrency with futures
+18. concurrency with asyncio

+## metaprogramming
+19. data wrangling with dynamic attributes
+20. attribute descriptors
+21. class metaprogramming